scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 This SCION design choice has the following advantages:

 - It provides control and transparency over forwarding paths to endpoints.
-- It simplifies the packet-processing at routers: Instead of having to perform longest-prefix matching on IP addresses, which requires expensive hardware and substantial amounts of energy, a router can simply, after having verified the authenticity of the hop field's MAC, access the next hop from the packet header.
+- It simplifies the packet-processing at routers: Instead of having to perform longest-prefix matching on IP addresses, which requires expensive hardware and substantial amounts of energy, a router can simply access the next hop from the packet header, after having verified the authenticity of the hop field's MAC.

 ### Inter- and Intra-Domain Forwarding